Nahum 1 – Coming Judgment on Nineveh

 ii.
 “Massa not only signifies a burden, but also a thing lifted up, pronounced, or proclaimed; also a message.
 It is used by the prophets to signify the revelation which they have received from God to deliver to any particular people.”
 (Clarke)

 b.
 Against Nineveh: The capital of the Assyrian Empire was Nineveh, the city that heard the preaching of Jonah a hundred years before and repented.
-Nahum will address a city that has slipped back into sin, and is again ripe for judgment.
+Nahum’s call was to address a city that had slipped back into sin and was again ripe for judgment.

 ii.
-Nineveh was an ancient, famous city.
-It was founded by the first world dictator, Nimrod (Genesis 10:11) “From Nineveh’s walls, temples, palaces, inscriptions, and reliefs, mute yet elaborate witness is given to a city that flourished up to its destruction in 612 b.c.
-Accordingly, the magnificent buildings, artistic designs, and water-supply projects of Nineveh have resulted in its being likened to ancient Versailles.”
-(Major Cities of the Biblical World)
+Nineveh was an ancient and famous city.
+It was founded by the first world dictator, Nimrod (Genesis 10:11).
+“From Nineveh’s walls, temples, palaces, inscriptions, and reliefs, mute yet elaborate witness is given to a city that flourished up to its destruction in 612 B.C.
+Accordingly, the magnificent buildings, artistic designs, and water-supply projects of Nineveh have resulted in its being likened to ancient Versailles” (Major Cities of the Biblical World).

 i.
 Isaiah 2:1 says: The word that Isaiah the son of Amoz saw concerning Judah and Jerusalem.
 Isaiah saw a word, and in some sense Nahum also did.

 i.
 We don’t know exactly when Nahum gave this prophecy.
-He mentions the destruction of the Egyptian city No Amon (Thebes) in Nahum 3:8 and Thebes fell to the Assyrians in 663 b.c., so Nahum must have been written after that.
-Nineveh was destroyed 50 years after No Amon (612 b.c.).
+He mentioned the destruction of the Egyptian city No Amon (Thebes) in Nahum 3:8 and Thebes fell to the Assyrians in 663 B.C., so Nahum must have been written after that.
+Nineveh was destroyed 50 years after No Amon (612 B.C.).

 2. (2-8) The judgments of a merciful God.

 The LORD will take vengeance on His adversaries,